 The course is offered with three options for delivery; on campus, blended or fully online.
 The course is aimed at experienced English Language Teachers and other English language professionals.
 Its main focus is on the use and teaching of the English language in a global context.
 This focus will address an international need for professional development, especially among teachers of English.
-The Masters in Applied Linguistics aims to provide a broad-based course of study in language description (language systems: grammar, lexis and phonology), theories of Applied Linguistics, theories of Second Language Acquisition, frameworks for the study of discourse, as well as specialist research skills for the empirical analysis of language in context.
+The MA/Structured PhD in Applied Linguistics aims to provide a broad-based course of study in language description (language systems: grammar, lexis and phonology), theories of Applied Linguistics, theories of Second Language Acquisition, frameworks for the study of discourse, as well as specialist research skills for the empirical analysis of language in context.
 Typically, the course will run over three semesters.
 Semesters 1 and 2 will involve taught modules (lectures and activities).
 Semester 3 will be dedicated to the writing of a dissertation.
 The three semesters can be taken back-to-back in one calendar year using the summer period for the dissertation module (September – August).
 Alternatively, the course can be taken over one and a half years.
 Part-time options are also available.
 Each semester is structured into 12 weeks or units in which three modules are taken.
 Each module will involve ongoing assessment.
 This may involve a mixture of tasks such as quizzes, discussions, essays, oral presentations, etc. For those students opting for the blended and online delivery formats, the assessments will have online options for completion.

 To summarise, the programme begins in September.
 There are options regarding programme delivery mode and duration to suit individual needs: Delivery options: